UDT-ITF/website/source/presentation/index.md

 The identifier in `id` _MUST_ be able to be dereferenced to retrieve the JSON description of the Manifest, and thus _MUST_ use the HTTP(S) URI scheme.

 The Manifest _MUST_ have an `items` property, which is an array of JSON-LD objects.
 Each object is a TextFrame, with requirements as described in the next section.
-The Manifest _MAY_ also have a `structures` property listing one or more [Ranges][prezi30-range] which describe additional structure of the content, such as might be rendered as a table of contents.
 The Manifest _MAY_ have an `annotations` property, which includes Annotation Page resources where the Annotations have the Manifest as their `target`.
 These will typically be comment style Annotations, and _MUST NOT_ have `writing` as their `motivation`.

 ``` json-doc
 {